java-byte/ML-Decision-Tree/DecisionTree.md

      # The last column is the label.
      # The first two columns are features.

+#### Approach to make decision tree

 While making decision tree, at each node of tree we ask different type of questions.
 Based on the asked question we will calculate the information gain corresponding to it.

 Information gain is used to decide which feature to split on at each step in building the tree.
 Simplicity is best, so we want to keep our tree small.
 To do so, at each step we should choose the split that results in the purest daughter nodes.
 A commonly used measure of purity is called information.
-For each node of the tree, the information value **represents the expected amount of information that would be needed to specify whether a new instance should be classified yes or no, given that the example reached that node**
+For each node of the tree, the information value **measures how much “information” a feature gives us about the class.
+The split with the highest information gain will be taken as the first split and the process will continue until all children nodes are pure, or until the information gain is 0. **

 ### Asking Question